 Is Replit compliant with the GDPR?

-Replit is committed to protecting customer data and privacy, and we take our obligations regarding data compliance seriously and transparently.
-Replit has engaged in a GDPR compliance review to make its practices with respect to the processing of EU personal data consistent with the GDPR.
+Yes, Replit is compliant with the EU General Data Protection Regulation (GDPR).
+We are committed to protecting customer data and privacy.
+We take our obligations regarding data compliance seriously, and approach them transparently.
+Replit has engaged in a GDPR compliance review to make our practices consistent with the GDPR, in respect to the processing of EU personal data.
 For example, Replit maintains records of its processing activities, has a legal basis for each processing activity in which it engages, and uses a variety of technical, organizational, and physical measures to safeguard and protect data.
 We also actively monitor our compliance efforts and seek to continuously improve them.

-As Replit is located in the United States, Replit stores the Personal Data it receives from its EU customers on secure data servers hosted by reputable third parties in the United States.
+As Replit is located in the United States, Replit stores the personal data we receives from EU customers on secure data servers hosted by reputable third parties in the United States.
 To transfer personal data from the EU to the United States, Replit relies on a variety of transfer mechanisms as applicable to a particular transfer, such as EU Commission approved Standard Contractual Clauses, contractual necessity, and consent.

 This list is not exhaustive and we will continue to update it over time, however, we have reviewed and are compliant with the following privacy regulations:

-Will you sign our university's, school's or district's Data Security or Privacy Agreement?
+Will Replit sign our university's, school's or district's Data Security or Privacy Agreement?

 If you are a Local Educational Agency in the United States, our U.S. Student Data Protection Addendum also applies.
 We are happy to send you a copy for comments/edits if you'd like.